CypRiv/genal/README.md

 SBP_Geno.preprocess_data(preprocessing = 'Fill_delete', reference_panel = "afr")
 ```

-You can also use a custom reference panel by specifying to the reference_panel argument a path to bed/bim/fam files (without the extension).
+You can also use a custom reference panel by specifying to the reference_panel argument a path to bed/bim/fam (plink v1.9 format) or pgen/pvar/psam files (plink v2.0 format), without the extension.

 ### Clumping <a name="paragraph3.3"></a>